Brightwalton

 Brightwalton is a village and civil parish in the Berkshire Downs centred 7 mi NNW of Newbury in West Berkshire.

+Name

+The name of the village is first recorded in a charter in 939, where it was called Beorhtwaldingtune.
+It likely meant 'estate associated with Beorhtwald', an Old English personal name.

 Parish church

-The Church of England parish church of All Saints existed by the time of the Domesday Book of 1086.
-The building was demolished in 1863 and replaced by a Gothic Revival one designed by G E Street, who was architect to the Diocese of Oxford.
+The Church of England parish church of All Saints existed by the time of Domesday Book of 1086.
+During the 19th century, the church was deemed too small to accommodate a growing congregation, the village having reached 470 population, and was demolished in 1861.
+Philip Wroughton of Woolley Park, funded the work, including denotation of a sturdily built tower, and commissioned a replacement, completed 1863 It was built in the Gothic Revival style by G E Street, who was architect to the Diocese of Oxford.
 Street retained and re-used some 13th century Early English Gothic features from the original building.

 School

 The parish has a Church of England primary school.
 It too was designed by Street and built in 1863.

 Transport

 Bus travel from Newbury is provided by service 107.

 Notable residents

 In about 1715 the Savo(u)ry family moved to the village from nearby South Moreton.
 The Savorys were wheelwrights, but William Savory (1768–1824) from a third generation of the family, was apprenticed to David Jones, an apothecary in Newbury, Berkshire.
 Aged 20, Savory "walked the wards" of St Thomas' Hospital and Guy's Hospital in London.
 He learned surgery, physic (medicine) and midwifery from the leading practitioners of their day, including the surgeon Henry Cline and physician William Saunders.
 Some of his student notes and his commonplace book survive.
 Savory became a member of the Company of Surgeons and initially practiced in Newbury.
 Following bankruptcy in 1795 he re-settled in Brightwalton, where he remained for the rest of his life, passing the mantle to his son, William Savory (1793–1856) who studied at the London Hospital in Whitechapel.

 Sir Samuel Eyre (1638–98), Justice of the King's Bench, lived in the parish, having inherited the manor of Brightwalton in 1694 through his wife Lady Martha Lucy.
 Their son Robert Eyre, also of Brightwalton, became Lord Chief Justice.

 The author Monica Dickens lived in the village in the last years of her life.
 Prolific children's author Rosemary Hayes went to school locally.